During my week at North Carolina Wesleyan College for the YTI Program, I saw and experienced Heaven on Earth.

 Instead of trying to make things happen on our own, we must listen for God’s whispers and be prepared for raw encounters.

 Merry Christmas, my sweet friends!
-I am praying your days will be filled with meaningful prayer, meditating on God’s Word, enjoying family, learning to rest, and having raw encounters with God.
+I am praying your days will be filled with praying meaningfully, meditating on God’s Word, enjoying family, learning to rest, and having raw encounters with God.